 Your Complete Guide to Fixed Price Energy Tariffs

-With constant energy price fluctuations, fixed-price energy contracts have grown in popularity.
-This is because they enable business and domestic customers to stabilise the price they pay for gas and electric in an ever-changing market.
+With constant energy price fluctuation, fixed-price energy contracts have grown in popularity in recent years.
+This is because they enable business and domestic customers to agree the price they will pay for gas and electricity for a fixed period (hence the name) in a volatile market.

 - What is a fixed-price energy tariff?